Diddie029/Soko-Ninja/README.md

    # 🌾 SokoNinja

-**SokoNinja** is an AI-powered Market Negotiator that helps small-scale farmers in Kenya make better selling decisions using market data, predictive insights, and weather analysis.
+**SokoEssence** is an AI-powered Market Negotiator that helps small-scale farmers in Kenya make better selling decisions using market data, predictive insights, and weather analysis.

 ---